 PSC 1123 American State and Local Government

 The relationship among states, national and local governments.
-The organization, function, and operation of the three branches with emphasis on the state of Mississippi.
+The organization, function, and operation of the three branches with emphasis on the state and local government.
 Three hours lecture per week.
 Credit, three semester hours.

 PSYCHOLOGY (PSY)